Searching for the Vatican’s Menorah

 After Nostra Aetate

 Following the end of World War II, the founding of the State of Israel, and Vatican II, the Council at which the Church adopted the ecumenical document Nostra Aetate, the narrative shifted again, first subtly and then quite publicly.
-In 1994, The Jewish Press ran a column highlighting the experiences of an Oscar Goodman of Queens, who relates that in 1962, he and his wife were invited to meet with Pope John XXIII.
-According to Goodman, the Pope was murdered in 1963 for having invited Jews to see the Temple vessels.
+In 1994, The Jewish Press ran a column highlighting the experiences of an Oscar Goldman of Queens, who relates that in 1962, he and his wife were invited to meet with Pope John XXIII.
+According to Goldman, the Pope was murdered in 1963 for having invited Jews to see the Temple vessels.
 (In fact he died from stomach cancer.)
 Oscar records that after meeting with the Pope as part of a delegation, he was taken down a number of flights of stairs to a dimly lit room containing a gold Menorah—he described it as similar to the Arch of Titus Menorah but without a base or pedestal—wooden table, washing basin, and a number of blackened utensils.
 The article explains Oscar’s goal in publicizing his story: “Oscar just wants to see the artifacts he saw on that fateful day be returned to their rightful owners, the Jewish people.”

 For perhaps the first time, there is not only a dream of restoration, but a concrete desire that the vessels be returned.
-The turnaround from Zweig’s fictional account is stunning: instead of imagining a Trojan Horse-like ploy that restored the Menorah, Goodman puts forward a practical program of requesting the vessels’ restoration.
-Whether Goodman saw the original Menorah or a mere medieval imitation is beside the point.
+The turnaround from Zweig’s fictional account is stunning: instead of imagining a Trojan Horse-like ploy that restored the Menorah, Goldman puts forward a practical program of requesting the vessels’ restoration.
+Whether Goldman saw the original Menorah or a mere medieval imitation is beside the point.
 More remarkable is his insistence upon their rightful rightful.

 The new sense of Jewish empowerment became fully realized on January 18, 1996, when Israeli Minister of Religious Affairs Shimon Shetreet met with Pope John Paul II for the first time.
 Shetreet asked for the Church’s cooperation in locating the Menorah.
 While acknowledging that he was not certain that the Menorah was in the Vatican, and stopping short of asking outright for the stolen goods’ return, Shetreet’s request marked a previously unimaginable assertiveness from the Jewish side.
 According to the Haaretz write-up, following the appeal, “a tense silence hovered over the room.”
 The forward request, at least according to the left-leaning daily, was taken as borderline offensive.
 The possibility of an icy response apparently did not dissuade the Israeli official.